adamsmd/fileinfo/README.md

 ### Why?

-So other software implementing backup, archival or change tracking don't have to deal with the subtleties of platform differences (e.g., `struct stat.gen` exists on only some platforms) or the difficulties in being sure one has collected *all* meta-data (e.g., the flags in `FS_IOC_GETFLAGS`, which are not in `struct stat`).
+So other software implementing backup, archival or change tracking don't have to deal with:

+- the subtleties of platform differences (e.g., `struct stat.gen` exists on only some platforms),
+- the difficulties in being sure one has collected *all* meta-data (e.g., the flags in `FS_IOC_GETFLAGS`, which are not in `struct stat`) or
+- the challenges of testing this on all the different platforms.

 ### When?